 I’ve been observing the market for a long time, looking at probably 500+ tools over the last eight years.
 I remember about five years ago I did the analysis of how many tools I looked at in one week, from calendar scheduling to email, CRM, and portfolio management.
 I was using around 80 tools and the context-switching was too much.
 Even when they were best of breed, they weren’t natively integrated and we needed a single source of truth.

-What was the most surprising data point from the report?
+6. What was the most surprising data point from the report, and why?

-When we asked about the future of VC, 12% of 92 respondents to this question said they believe that the ‘quant VC’ will be the dominating model in the future.
+When we asked about the future of VC, 12% of respondents in 2024 said they believed that the ‘quant VC’ will be the dominating model in the future.
 That is, no human involvement in the investment process at all.
+This year, that number dropped to 5%.

-I strongly believe this won’t be the case across the industry, that instead we’ll see an augmented VC model with human involvement dominating.
+In contrast, the percentage predicting that the augmented VC will be the model of the future rose from 75% to 94%.
+This aligns with my own thinking—where we’ll see an augmented VC model with human involvement dominating.
 After all, founders still want to work with humans.
 But they can be more efficient and effective when augmented with data-driven approaches and AI.
 Saying all this, quant VC might work for dedicated follower strategies.

 We’re going to see massive changes in the industry in the next five years.
 Now the awareness is there and there are lots of firms just starting to answer questions like: Do we build or buy?
 Should we hire a team?
 Do we have the resources?
 How can we create an edge with competitive insight?